DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/trade-partner-1/trade-partner-1.md

-Home of the alchemist the produces the Green and other wonderous elixirs.
+Home of the alchemist the produces the ^green.Name^ and other wonderous elixirs.